filkry/gamechooser2/notes.md

 + stats screen basic stats
 + stats screen burndown chart
 + some kind of lite authentication
++ zip/otherwise compress old version of the database.json (since it gets quite large)
++ floating error/refresh message
++ better error handling in the client
+    + check what happens when the server returns a Result::Err
++ styling
+? discover how all sessions got deleted one time

 ## Next step
 Next step is probably to proof of concept using google docs or sheets as a storage backend...